 MDAQMD's Mobile Source Emissions Reduction Program provides incentives for reducing emissions from mobile sources through two main grant programs: The Carl Moyer Program and the AB 2766 Program.
 For more information on the MDAQMD Grants Program, contact Jorge Camacho at (760) 245-1661, ext.
 2020.

 To improve the quality of the air in the High Desert by funding local, cost-effective projects to upgrade heavy-duty diesel equipment using proven technologies and procedures that reduce oxides of nitrogen (NOx), particulate matter (PM) and reactive organic gases (ROG) from diesel-powered engines.
 Diesel exhaust is a serious public health risk, considered the number one airborne carcinogen in California, responsible for 70 percent of the cancer risk in CA from toxic air contaminants, and a major contributor to lung and heart problems.
 Funding is provided by California Air Resources Board’s (ARB) Carl Moyer Memorial Air Quality Standards Attainment Program and DMV Surcharge Fees.

-Since the MDAQMD began its participation in the program, MDAQMD has awarded over 8 million dollars to eligible projects!
+Since the MDAQMD began its participation in the program, the District has awarded more than $13 million to eligible projects!

 The Carl Moyer Program is continually open until funding is depleted.